AC Milan win Serie A for first time in 11 years

 - 97de Souza

-- 25BerardiSubstituted forDefrelat 68'minutes
+- 25BerardiSubstituted forDefrelat 67'minutes

 - 91Scamacca